The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

-A score of 6 results of the use of the common ground evaluation grid for the second experiment, while a score of 4 for the first experiment in Human condition and a (supposed) score of 0 for the AI condition.
+A score of 6 results from the use of the common ground evaluation grid for the second experiment, while a score of 4 for the first experiment in the \textit{Human}-controlled avatar condition, and a (supposed) score of 0 for the \textit{AI}-controlled avatar condition.
 The co-presence level is then correlated to these scores, despite the use of the same limited communication cues.
-Therefore, we can suppose that with a high common ground between participants, it is not necessary to have complex communication cues for participants to experience a high co-presence level.
-On the other hand, having a lower common ground is associated to a lower co-presence level, and even lower with a non-human partner.
+Therefore, with a high common ground between participants, it is not necessary to have complex communication cues for participants to experience a high co-presence level.
+On the other hand, having a lower common ground is associated with a lower co-presence level, and even lower with a non-human partner.

 The results also showed a significant positive correlation between co-presence and Perceived Behavioral Interdependence (PBI) and Perceived Message Understanding (PMU) in both experiments.